looqbox/guide/docs/index.md

 You just created you first Response!
 Now let's link it with a script.

 5. Find `Response Files` and press `new` in `main file missing (new)`.
-6. Press `+ show editor` in grey located at the left from the `save` button.
+6. Press `+ show editor` in grey located at the left of the `save` button.
 7. Copy the complete script in our [Github](/templates/helloWorld.R) or copy the code below, paste it and press `save` button.
 8. Click at Looqbox in the left upper corner to return to the search area, and type **hello world script "any message that you want"**.
-If the return was a message green box with the message *Hurray, my installation is working!!* in the first line and the message you wrote in the second line, your installation is complete.
+If the return was a green message box with the message *Hurray, my installation is working!* in the first line and the message you wrote in the second line, your installation is complete.

 ```looqbox